HISTORY OF THE BREED

 The Thuringian Shepherd was likely Horand von Grafrath original breed category before his name change and the formation of the ‘Society for German Shepherd’

-Interesting to note that many of the founding dogs coats were light to dark grey, including some white and yellowish sable and how lillte iformation on the female (Dams) of the breed in the early days
+Interesting to note that many of the founding dogs coats were light to dark grey, including some white and yellowish sable and how little information on the females (Dams) of the breed in the early days